-Fancy both a physical and spiritual challenge this summer?
-Then join us walking the inaugural Irish Men’s Camino Challenge.
-Organised by the Irish Jesuits, we will walk the Tochar Phadraig pilgrim path from Ballintubber Abbey to Croagh Patrick in County Mayo over the August bank holiday weekend.
+Up for both a physical and spiritual challenge this summer?
+Then join us walking the inaugural Irish Men’s Camino Challenge, organised by the Irish Jesuits.
+We will walk the Tochar Phadraig pilgrim path from Ballintubber Abbey to Croagh Patrick in County Mayo over the August bank holiday weekend.
 We hope to complete the other four ‘Irish Camino’ routes over a number of years, collecting a stamp on the pilgrim passport each time (see www.pilgrimpath.ie).

 The key elements of the challenge are:

 - Simple lifestyle – sleeping indoors on floor in sleeping bags and on mats